AI

 This is similar to what I discussed about prompt engineering - the companies winning are not the ones with the fanciest tools.
 They are the ones asking better questions about what success means.

-Start measuring AI ROI properly.
-Track time to outcome, not just time saved.
+Only 39% of organizations can attribute any EBIT impact to AI at all.
+That is not a technology failure.
+That is a measurement failure.
+Start tracking time to outcome, not just time saved.
 Measure capability enhancement, not just cost reduction.
 Focus on competitive advantage, not operational efficiency.

 Your competitors are measuring hours saved.
 You should be measuring markets won.